ladriennel/retro-run/README.md

 ## Goal

-Unlock the last door each the top-right corner to win!
+Unlock the last door at the top-right corner to win!